Tragus Piercing: Pain, Benefits, Healing Time, Cost, Jewelry, Sizes, Aftercare

 Its high density-to-strength ratio means your jewelry is very durable.

-A lower density also makes Titanium lightweight, a big plus in many user's eyes.
+A lower density also makes titanium lightweight, a big plus in many user's eyes.
 Finally, the metal comes in many colors because you can anodize it.

 The only real downside to titanium jewelry is that you will pay more for all those positive traits.
 Shop for implant-grade titanium with designations like ASTM F-136, ASTM F-67, or ISO 5832-3.

-2. Surgical Steel: About $5-$30
+3. Surgical Steel: About $5-$30

-Although surgical steel is nonreactive, it can contain nickel.
-Choose a different option if you are concerned about irritation or a nickel allergy.
+Even surgical-grade steel contains small amounts of nickel that could cause allergic reactions in those with skin sensitivities.
+Choose a different option if you are concerned about irritation or a nickel allergy.ergy.

 Steel combines iron and carbon, improving its strength and ability to resist fracturing.